pysys-test/pysys-test/docs/BaseTest.rst

 .. currentmodule:: pysys.basetest.BaseTest

-In PySys each test is a class which contains the methods needed to execute your test logic and then to validate the results against the expected behaviour to product a final "outcome" for the test.
+In PySys each test is a class which contains the methods needed to execute your test logic and then to validate the results against the expected behaviour to produce a final "outcome" for the test.

 All test classes inherit (directly or indirectly) from the ``BaseTest`` class, which provides everything you need to create your own tests.